gramineproject/gramine/Documentation/devel/packaging.rst

 Packaging and distributing
 ==========================

-Graphene project aims to support two most recent releases of the long-lived distributions (e.g. Debian, Ubuntu LTS, [the CentOS replacement that will hopefully emerge soon], ...).
+Gramine project aims to support two most recent releases of the long-lived distributions (e.g. Debian, Ubuntu LTS, [the CentOS replacement that will hopefully emerge soon], ...).